General Election: November 3, 2026 — — Wirth (D) vs. Shreve (R) PBHP VERIFIED

 National progressives often from urban/suburban blue districts.
 Don't face IN-6's challenge of winning in deep-red territory with progressive policy.

 The strategic question for IN-6 Democrats: Do you nominate the candidate closest to your values (Amyx or Wirth for progressives, Baker for moderates), or the candidate most likely to beat Shreve in a general election?
 In an R+16 district, both arguments have merit.
 What matters most is turnout — the candidate who excites voters to actually show up wins primaries.
 In 2024, Wirth raised $7,269 and got 29.8%.
 The ceiling for Democrats in IN-6 requires either massive turnout shifts or crossover appeal.
-Both strategies start with showing up on May 5.
+Both strategies started with showing up on May 5 — and 58.78% of Democratic primary voters picked Wirth.

 All Candidates — Policy Positions by Topic